Python-PyQt/PyQt-builder/doc/pyqtbundle.rst

 with a single :program:`pip` install.

 A bundled copy may also be replaced by a newer release of Qt.
-Given the ABI guarantees made by Qt (i.e. that a later version or Qt should be able to replace an earlier version without having to re-compile an application) then it should be perfectly possible to bundle a later version of Qt that has a later minor version number with a version of PyQt that has an earlier minor version
+Given the ABI guarantees made by Qt (i.e. that a later version of Qt should be able to replace an earlier version without having to re-compile an application) then it should be perfectly possible to bundle a later version of Qt that has a later minor version number with a version of PyQt that has an earlier minor version